JohnnyJayJay/spiglin/README.md

     enchantments {
         enchant(unrestricted = true) with Enchantment.FIRE_ASPECT level 3 // adds fire aspect 3 as an enchantment
     }
-    meta { // opens the ItemMeta scope in which properties of ItemMeta can be configured displayName = "Grass block of doom"
+    meta { // meta {} also has a type parameter that lets you work with more specific ItemMetas. displayName = "Grass block of doom"
-        lore = "A very\npowerful weapon" // instead of Lists, normal Strings with new lines are used for lore unbreakable = true
+        stringLore = "A very\npowerful weapon" // instead of Lists, normal Strings can be used with stringLore.
+This just delegates to the normal lore. unbreakable = true
         flag(ItemFlag.HIDE_UNBREAKABLE)
         attributes {